FauziFadhi/Tessera/README.md

 ```shell
   npm install
 ```
-3. run this command to run the project.
+3. run this command to run the project. dont worry the database migration or table DDL automatically run.
 ```shell
   npm run start:dev
 ```